phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 [serial port]: https://en.wikipedia.org/wiki/Serial_port

 The chips implementing a serial interface are called [UARTs].
 There are [lots of UART models] on x86, but fortunately the only differences between them are some advanced features we don't need.
-The common UARTs today are all compatible to the [16550 UART], so we will use that model for our testing framework.
+The common UARTs today are all compatible with the [16550 UART], so we will use that model for our testing framework.

 [UARTs]: https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter
 [lots of UART models]: https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter#UART_models